tyrneh/options-implied-probability/README.md

 Pull requests welcome!
 Reach out on GitHub issues to discuss design choices.

 Join the [Discord community](https://discord.gg/pWVrmQWk) to share ideas, discuss strategies, and get support.
+Message me with your feature requests, and let me know how you use this.